-- (4) This procedure applies to all students and staff with an assistance animal, including honorary or adjunct staff with an office on campus, and to all staff responsible for managing or accommodating these students and staff. - (5) This procedure also applies more generally to all staff, students, visitors and other members of the University community who may come into contact with people with a disability requiring assistance animals. - (6) This procedure does not apply to visitors or guests to the University who require an assistance animal, except as regards the behaviour of staff and students towards assistance animals and their owners.
+- (5) This procedure applies to all students, employees, and visitors with an assistance animal, including honorary or adjuncts with an office on campus, and to all employees responsible for managing or accommodating these students and employees. - (6) This procedure also applies more generally to all employees, students, visitors and other members of the University community who may come into contact with people requiring registered assistance animals.